dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/09/11
+I occasionally see people coding in #IntelliJ and using Notepad++, VS Code or something else for notes.
+I wonder if that's because they're not aware of scratches, scratches have discoverability or usability issues, or they have a strong preference for another editor 🤔

 #### 2024/09/10
 It's one of those days when I'm once again disappointed by IDE not being able to find "implementations" of a typealias in #Kotlin (so I have to resort to find all usages).
 This is one of the reasons why I think typealiases should only be used within a limited scope (class/file).